 IN PRACTICAL TERMS THE SCHOOL

-- organizes monthly folk dance events by mixing each time two distinct cultures (eg. Kurdish and Irish) with the local one (eg. Finnish).
+- Organizes local folk dance events by mixing each time two distinct cultures (eg. Kurdish and Irish) with the local one (eg. Finnish).

-- manages a list of teachers worldwide but does not influence on their teaching methods (eg. Suzuki, Orff, etc.) the teachers remain independent on their teaching methods (teaching directly to the student) but having content guidelines on the next dance event to which the student should prepare for
+- Manages a list of teachers worldwide but does not influence on their teaching methods (eg. Suzuki, Orff, etc.).
+The teachers remain independent on their teaching methods (teaching directly to the student) but having content guidelines for the next dance event to which the student should prepare for

 FILLING IN A GAP